EirGrid

 Board members must lead by example and set the tone from the top.
 These values and behaviours are summarised as follows:

-• Conduct business with integrity, acting in at all times in the interests of the company
+• Conduct business with integrity, acting at all times in the interests of the company

 • Lead by example